The Enigma of Stonehenge: Ancient Astronomers and Their Stones

 The Phases of Stonehenge's Construction

-Stonehenge was built in several phases, with the culmination being its final form completed approximately 1,800 BC.
-This magnificent prehistoric monument underwent a remarkable transformation over the course of its construction, involving intricate planning and the movement of colossal stones.
-Let's explore the fascinating journey of Stonehenge's evolution.
+Stonehenge was built in several phases, with the final form completed around 1,800 BC.
+Let’s explore Stonehenge’s evolution.

-The first phase, known as Stonehenge I, began around 3,100 BC and consisted of a circular earthwork enclosure.
-This circular bank and ditch served as the foundation for the monument.
-Inside this enclosure, archaeologists have discovered numerous postholes that once held timber structures, suggesting that Stonehenge I was primarily made of wood.
+The first phase, Stonehenge I, began around 3,100 BC and consisted of a circular earthwork enclosure.
+Inside this enclosure, archaeologists found postholes that once held timber structures.

-The final phase, Stonehenge III, saw significant changes to the monument's layout and design.
-Between 2,000 BC and 1,600 BC, the bluestones were rearranged and replaced with imposing sarsen stones, sourced from the Marlborough Downs, approximately 20 miles away.
-These sarsen stones, some standing over 20 feet tall and weighing more than 50 tons, were expertly shaped and carefully positioned to form the iconic stone circle we see today.
+The final phase, Stonehenge III, between 2,000 BC and 1,600 BC, saw the replacement of bluestones with sarsen stones from the Marlborough Downs.
+These stones were shaped and positioned to form the iconic stone circle we see today.

 Phase Construction Period Key Features